-• 13.1 The stories we read in chapters 13-14 were added to the book of Daniel in the Greek bible.
+• 13.1 The stories we read in Chapters 13-14 were added to the Book of Daniel in the Greek Bible.
 They are a part of the Deuterocanonical books (see the text on p.
-887).
+000).

 The first story, about Susanna, intends to show how God defends the helpless innocent, and severely denounces the corruption of the judges.
-Remember Jesus' words in Matthew 5:28: "The one who looks at a woman with evil desires has already committed adultery in his heart.
+Remember Jesus' words in Matthew 5:28: The one who looks at a woman too lustfully has already committed adultery in his heart.